hello-robot/stretch_tutorials/stretch_body/tutorial_splined_trajectories.md

 * This will execute a Cubic spline as we did not pass in accelerations to in `r.arm.trajectory.add`
 * The call to `r.arm.follow_trajectory` is non-blocking and the trajectory generation is handled by a background thread of the Robot class

-If you're interested in exploring the trajectory API further the [code for the `stretch_trajectory_jog.py`](https://github.com/hello-robot/stretch_body/blob/master/tools/bin/stretch_trajectory_jog.py) is a great reference to get started.
+If you're interested in exploring the trajectory API further. the [code for the `stretch_trajectory_jog.py`](https://github.com/hello-robot/stretch_body/blob/master/tools/bin/stretch_trajectory_jog.py) is a great reference to get started.

 ## Advanced: Controller Parameters